-Gerard Renny hales from the third generation of an Italian-American New York restaurant and political family.
-His great-grandparents owned and operated Pep’s Bar and Grill, for 30 plus years, in the Brownsville/Ocean Hill section of Brooklyn.
-His maternal grandfather owned Ferdinand’s Restaurant and Catering, in Queens.
-Through his grand-uncle, Meade Esposito, the longtime Chairman of the Brooklyn Democratic Party, Gerard got his start in the hospitality business.
-And in 1977, with a little help from Uncle Meade, at age 18, he landed a job at Studio 54 during its heyday (1977-1980) and is currntly featured in the “Studio 54, The Documentary” (studio54doc.com) by Altimeter Films (released 2018).
+Gerard Renny is a third generation Italian-American with a New York City restaurant and political family pedigree.
+His great-grandparents owned and operated Pep’s Bar and Grill for over thirty years in the Brownsville/Ocean Hill section of Brooklyn, and his maternal grandfather owned Ferdinand’s Restaurant and Catering in Queens.
+Through his grand-uncle Meade Esposito (longtime Chairman of the Brooklyn Democratic Party), Gerard got his start in the hospitality business.
+And in 1977 at the age of 18, and with a little help from Uncle Meade, he landed a job at Studio 54 during its late 1970s decadent heyday.
+(Gerard is currently featured in the 2018 film Studio 54: The Documentary by Altimeter Films)

-On his 38th birthday in 1997, Gerard signed the contract to write his much-acclaimed cookbook, “The Men of the Pacific Street Social Club, Cook Italian” (William Morrow, Hearst Publications) which celebrates his family’s roots, recipes and the infamous Brooklyn neighborhood where he was born and raised (release date 1999).
+On his 38th birthday in 1997, Gerard signed the contract to write his much-acclaimed cookbook, The Men of the Pacific Street Social Club Cook Italian (William Morrow, Hearst Publications).
+Released in 1999, this cookbook celebrates his family’s roots, their recipes, and the legendary Brooklyn neighborhood where he was born and raised.

-In 2004, he became the creative force behind Uncle Bacala’s (unclebacala.com), an Italian-American restaurant in Garden City Park, NY, with a theme based on the stories and recipes of his Men Of The Pacific Street Social Club Cook Book.
+In 2004, he became the creative force behind Uncle Bacala’s, an Italian-American restaurant in Garden City Park, NY, the inspiration for which was based on the stories and recipes of his Men of The Pacific Street Social Club Cookbook.

-Critically acclaimed both for its concept and food, Bar Stuzzichini was awarded two stars by New York Magazine’s Adam Platt and the New York Times Frank Bruni in 2007 and Voted “Best Small Plates” in New York Magazine’s “Best of New York” (2008) who also selected Bar Stuzzichini “Pane e Panelle” the number 2 overall sandwich in their “101 Best Sandwiches” in New York (May 2010).
+Reuniting with his former business partner in 2006, they launched Bar Stuzzichini in the Flatiron district of NYC.
+This trattoria, was based on his travels throughout Southern Italy, and he was the first to introduce Stuzzichini (Southern Italian small plates) to the New York City dining scene, helping to start a local food craze in 2007.
+This is the restaurant that would redefine his career.
+Critically acclaimed for both its concept and food, Bar Stuzzichini was awarded two stars by New York Magazine’s Adam Platt, as well as the New York Times’ Frank Bruni in 2007.
+In 2008 it was voted as having the “Best Small Plates” in New York Magazine’s “Best of New York”.
+New York Magazine also selected Bar Stuzzichini’s Pane e Panelle as the number two overall sandwich in their “101 Best Sandwiches” in New York (May 2010).

-Since 2012, Gerard has been consulting and project-managing throughout the New York metro area, most notably Morimoto’s Bisutoro; The Savoy Tavern, Merrick, Long Island; Los Americanos Latin Restaurant/Bar in Tribeca; Church Street Tavern and the Bandit’s Roost Lounge, where with Chef Ryan Skeen, the team created the critiquely acclaimed “Tavern Burger” (New York Magazine “Most Important Burger” list & Bloomberg News “Top 5 Burgers” in New York of 2015.
+Since 2012, Gerard has been consulting and project-managing throughout the New York City metropolitan area.
+Most notably Morimoto’s Bisutoro, The Savoy Tavern, Los Americanos Latin Restaurant, The Anthony, and Antique Bar and Bakery.
+Add to this list the Church Street Tavern, where along with Chef Ryan Skeen, the team created the critically acclaimed Tavern Burger which made New York Magazine’s “Most Important Burger” list, and Bloomberg News’ “Top 5 Burgers” in New York of 2015.